ClaudiaYeung/ClaudiaYeung/README.md

 ## About Me

 Hello!
-I'm [Claudia Yeung], a dedicated professional with 3 years of experience working as a System Analyst.
+I'm Claudia Yeung, a dedicated professional with 3 years of experience working as a System Analyst.
 I have successfully completed the Google Data Analytics certification and am eager to pursue a career in the Data Analyst field, showcasing my commitment to staying current with the latest data trends and analysis techniques.

 ## Experience